 -Stephen Naron, Director, Fortunoff Video Archive

 The songs presented on this album provide a series of insights into the Holocaust survivors’ experiences both during World War II and in the period preceding the war, which were documented by the Fortunoff Video Archive for Holocaust Testimonies at Yale University.
 The widely diverse compositions presented on the album form a timeline that helps recreate a multidimensional image of people’s lives and the multiple identities they carried — as Jews by faith and roots, and as European citizens — Poles, Germans, Russians– by culture.
 These identities were shaped during the vibrant and dynamic interwar period, which is represented by several songs on this album.
 The core of this collection, however, conveys the ways people managed to survive during the Holocaust, not in the least thanks to the support they gained through the songs they wrote and sang in the ghettos and concentration camps all across Central and Eastern Europe.Launch full Album in Aviary

 The Songs By Testimony

-Joshua CampAccordion, PianoJoshua Camp, a founding member of the bands One Ring Zero, C.A.M.P.O.S., Locobeach, and Chicha Libre, has composed for and played in projects of various genres over the years, including country, folk, Irish, klezmer, merengue, and experimental groups as well as composing music for film, dance, theater, and multimedia installations.
-As an accordionist, Joshua Camp has been in the Broadway productions of Fiddler on the Roof, Threepenny Opera, the Tony Award winning play Indecent, and on the soundtrack to the Lincoln Center production of The Coast of Utopia by Tom Stoppard.
+Joshua CampAccordion (3, 5, 7–12), piano (1, 2, 6, 13), Hammond C3 organ (4), whistling (7), additional vocals (2).Joshua Camp is a founding member of the bands One Ring Zero, C.A.M.P.O.S., Locobeach, and Chicha Libre, has composed for and played in projects of various genres over the years, including country, folk, Irish, klezmer, merengue, and experimental music.
+He has also composed music for film, dance, theater, and multimedia installations.
+As an accordionist, Joshua has been in the Broadway productions of Fiddler on the Roof, Threepenny Opera, and the Tony Award–winning play Indecent, and appeared on the soundtrack to the Lincoln Center production of The Coast of Utopia by Tom Stoppard.

-Dmitry IshenkoContrabassDmitry Ishenko is a versatile and highly sought-after New York City bass player.
+Dmitry IshenkoContrabass (all tracks), additional vocals (2).Dmitry Ishenko is a versatile and highly sought-after New York City bass player.
 He has performed and recorded with such jazz greats as Steve Lacy, John Tchicai, Eric Harland, Dave Liebman, and many others.
-A graduate of Berklee College of Music and New England Conservatory, he is a busy session player and arranger, having worked in the studio and on the road with Paul Banks of Interpol, among others.
-Dmitry has toured all over Northern America, Western Europe, Russia, and Japan, appearing at the NYC CareFusion Jazz Festival, Vision Festival, Blue Note Jazz Festival, Toronto Jazz Festival, Boston Beantown Jazz Festival, Carnegie Hall, Kennedy Center, Lincoln Center, The Blue Note, as well as countless other venues around the world.
-Dmitry Ishenko has performed in a number of theatre productions in the US and Europe, including the award-winning production of Fiddler on the Roof in Yiddish (off-Broadway).
+A graduate of Berklee College of Music and the New England Conservatory, Dmitry is a busy session player and arranger, having worked in the studio and on the road with Paul Banks of Interpol, among others.
+Dmitry has toured all over northern America, Western Europe, Russia, and Japan, and has appeared at the CareFusion Jazz Festival, Vision Festival, Blue Note Jazz Festival, Toronto Jazz Festival, Boston Beantown Jazz Festival, Carnegie Hall, the Kennedy Center, Lincoln Center, and the Blue Note, as well as countless other venues around the world.
+Dmitry has also performed in a number of theater productions in the US and Europe, including the award-winning production of Fiddler on the Roof in Yiddish (off-Broadway).

-Craig Judelman5-string violinCraig Judelman grew up in Seattle where he studied classical violin, soon branching out to jazz, folk, and klezmer music, which he first studied with the early klezmer revival fiddler, Wendy Marcus.
-He went on to study composition with Joan Tower, as well as classical and jazz violin at Bard College.
+Craig JudelmanViolin (1–3, 5–13), tambourine (9, 10), additional vocals (2).Craig Judelman grew up in Seattle, where he studied classical violin.
+He soon branched out into jazz, folk, and klezmer music, which he first studied with the early klezmer revival fiddler Wendy Marcus.
+Craig went on to study composition with Joan Tower, as well as classical and jazz violin at Bard College.
 Craig made a name for himself in New York playing traditional American music with his band, The Dust Busters, eventually recording an album with John Cohen for the Smithsonian Folkways.
-Brooklyn life also brought him to the band Litvakus, notable for its revival of North-Eastern European Jewish music.
+Brooklyn life also brought Craig to the band Litvakus, notable for its revival of North Eastern European Jewish music.
 Craig has been a music educator for over a decade, teaching Yiddish and American folk music.
-He helps produce the Seattle Yiddish Fest and Shtetl Neukölln in Berlin, where he currently lives.
+He helps produce the Seattle Yiddish Fest and Shtetl Neukölln (currently Shtetl Berlin) in Berlin, where he currently lives.

-Sasha LurjeVocalsA native of Riga, Latvia, Sasha has been singing since the age of 3.
+Sasha LurjeVocals (all tracks)Sasha Lurje, a native of Riga, Latvia, has been singing since the age of three.
 She has performed with a wide variety of groups in various styles, ranging from classical to folk, jazz, rock, and pop.
-Sasha Lurje has also been involved in several theater groups where she focused on musical and improvisational theater.
-She has performed and taught Yiddish singing in Russia, Europe, and North America and has been a longstanding artist and faculty member at Yiddish Summer Weimar.
+Sasha has also been involved in several theater groups, where she focused on musical and improvisational theater.
+She has performed and taught Yiddish singing in Russia, Europe, and North America, and has been a longtime artist and faculty member at Yiddish Summer Weimar.
 Among her projects and bands are Forshpil, STRANGELOVESONGS with Daniel Kahn, Semer Ensemble, You Shouldn’t Know from It, and Litvakus.

-D. Zisl SlepovitchComposer, arranger, producer, artistic director, clarinet, alto saxophone, fluteD.
-Zisl Slepovitch, a native of Minsk, Belarus and residing in the United States since 2008, is a doctor of musicology; a multi-instrumental klezmer, classical and improvisational musician; a composer and poet; and a music and Yiddish educator.
-He is the founding member of critically acclaimed bands Litvakus, Minsker Kapelye and the Zisl Slepovitch Trio.
-He has served as the Assistant Music Director and Music Director in many productions by the National Yiddish Theatre Folksbiene and is now the Musician-in-Residence at the Fortunoff Video Archive at Yale University.
-Slepovitch is currently the clarinetist and associate conductor in the off-Broadway production of Fiddler on the Roof in Yiddish (2018–20).
-He serves as a Yiddish language and culture instructor at The New School, an educator and artist in residence at BIMA at Brandeis University, and a guest artist and lecturer at many US and international universities, cultural organizations and festivals.
-Slepovitch’s theater, film, and TV contributions include consulting and acting in the film Defiance, Eternal Echoes (Sony Classical), Rejoice with Itzhak Perlman and Cantor Yitzchak Meir Helfgot (PBS), and a number of original scores.
+D. Zisl SlepovitchComposer (5), arranger (all tracks), Bb/A clarinet (1, 2, 8, 11, 13), Eb clarinet (12), basset horn (3, 5, 6, 10), piccolo (7), shawm (9), vocals (9), additional vocals (2), whistling (7), finger snapping (7), producer, artistic director; lyrics translator.D.
+Zisl Slepovitch is a native of Minsk, Belarus, who has resided in the United States since 2008.
+He is a musicologist (Ph.D., Belarusian State Academy of Music); a multi-instrumental klezmer, classical, and improvisational musician; a composer and poet; and a music and Yiddish educator.
+He is a founding member of the critically acclaimed bands Litvakus, Minsker Kapelye, and Zisl Slepovitch Trio.
+He has served as assistant music director and music director in many productions by the National Yiddish Theatre Folksbiene and is now the Musician-in-Residence (Research Affiliate) at the Fortunoff Video Archive at Yale University.
+Zisl has been the Clarinet chair and Associate Conductor in the award-winning off-Broadway production of Fiddler on the Roof in Yiddish (2018–20).
+He has served as a Yiddish language and culture instructor at The New School, an educator and artist-in-residence at BIMA at Brandeis University, and a guest artist and lecturer at many US and international universities, cultural organizations, and festivals.
+Zisl’s theater, film, and TV contributions include consulting on and acting in the film Defiance, Eternal Echoes (Sony Classical), and Rejoice with Itzhak Perlman and Cantor Yitzchak Meir Helfgot (PBS), and composing a number of original scores.

 Additional Production Notes:

-Recorded at Mighty Frog Studios, Brooklyn, New York, USA.
+Recorded at Mighty Toad Recording Studio, Brooklyn, New York, on January 8–10, 2020.

-Recording engineer: Craig Dreyer.
+Recording engineer, mixing, and mastering Craig Dreyer.